 Second surgical opinions

-In some cases, Medicare Part B (Medical Insurance) covers a second opinion for medically necessary surgery that isn’t an emergency.
-Medicare will also help pay for a third surgical opinion if the first and second opinions are different.
+In some cases, Medicare Part B (Medical Insurance) covers a second opinion for medically necessary, non-emergency surgery.
+Medicare also covers a third surgical opinion if the first and second opinions are different.

 Your costs in Original Medicare

 After you meet the Part B deductible , you pay 20% of the Medicare-approved amount .
 The second doctor may ask you to get additional tests as a result of the visit.
-Medicare will help pay for these tests, just as it helps pay for other services that are medically necessary.
+Medicare will cover these tests, just as it covers other services that are medically necessary.
 If the second opinion is different from the first opinion, you pay 20% of the Medicare-approved amount for a third opinion.

 To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like: